-First Offense: Notice is sent home as a reminder to student and parent.

-Disciplinary action is taken as needed.

-Second Offense: The student is suspended from riding the school bus for a

-Minimum of three days.

-Third Offense: The student is suspended from riding the school bus for a
+- First Offense Notice is sent home as a reminder to the student and parent.
+Disciplinary action is taken as needed. - Second Offense The student is suspended from riding the school bus for a minimum of three days. - Third Offense The student is suspended from riding the school bus for a minimum of 10 days.

-Minimum of ten days.

-Fourth Offense: The student is expelled from school bus privileges for the

-Remainder of the semester.
+Fourth Offense - The student is expelled from school bus privileges for the remainder of the semester.